AnonymerNiklasistanonym/Md2Anki/README.md

                         language prefix '=' i.e. '`print(1+1)`{=python} or
                         '```{=python} [newline] print(1+1) [newline] ```'
                         (default: False)
+  -evaluate-code-cache-dir CACHE_DIR
+                        use a custom cache dir for code evaluations (default:
+                        None)
   -file-dir [FILE_DIR ...]
                         add directories that should be checked for referenced files (like relative path images) (default: [])